callumhardy/Stretched/README.md

 ### Setting a specific width for the stretched area

-Changing the padding of elements is handy.
-In the previous example, giving the container a padding of `50%` on the left effectively forces the stretcher element to become half the width of the container element.
+Changing the padding of element is handy.
+In the previous example, giving the container a padding of `50%` on the left effectively forced the stretcher element to become half the width of the container element.

 However if you required the stretcher element to be a fixed width or height, you can assign the stretcher some CSS.